QuantEcon/python_lecture_sandpit/source/rst/muth_kalman.rst

 :math:`a_t` is in the space spanned by square summable linear combinations of :math:`y_t, y_{t-1}, \ldots`

-For more
-ramifications of this property, see lecture XXXXX in the suite of DLE lectures
+For more ramifications of this property, see the lectures  :doc:`Shock Non Invertibility<hs_invertibility_example>`  and :doc:`Recursive Models of Dynamic Linear Economies<HS_recursive_models>`

 Later we’ll stack these statespace systems :eq:`statespace` and :eq:`innovations` to display some classic findings of Muth

-But first let’s create an instance of the statespace system :eq:`statespace` then apply the quantecon ``Kalman`` class
+But first let’s create an instance of the statespace system :eq:`statespace` then apply the quantecon ``Kalman`` class, then uses it to construct the associated "innovations representation"

 .. code-block:: python3